 The Temperature Controller supports two modes of operation: LOCAL and REMOTE.
 The instrument will be in LOCAL mode, by default, following a power reset.
-In this mode, setpoint and output current limit values can be adjusted by turning the knob on front panel of the instrument.
+In both modes, setpoint and output current limit values can be adjusted by turning the knob on front panel of the instrument.
 Output can be turned ON and OFF by pressing the output switch.
 Please refer the "System Operation" chapter for a detailed description on how to accomplish these tasks.
-When it is in REMOTE mode, knob control is disabled; setpoint and other settings can be adjusted only by issuing appropriate commands from a host PC.
-The REMOTE or LOCAL status indicator character can be found in the LCD display.